 Kernodle Center History

-The Kernodle Center updates its name to the Kernodle Center for Civic Life.
+The Kernodle Center for Service-Learning and Community Engagement changes its name to the Kernodle Center for Civic Life.

 Elon is recognized by the U.S. News and World Report as #2 in the nation for service learning.